splunk/public-o11y-docs/logs/infinite.rst

 3. Decide where to archive your data.
 To send your logs to an existing S3 bucket, select the infinite logging connection you want, then skip to step 9.

-4. If you want to send your data to a new S3 bucket and you are an Observability Cloud admin, select :guilabel:`Create new connection`.
+4. If you want to send your data to a new S3 bucket and you are an Splunk Observability Cloud admin, select :guilabel:`Create new connection`.
 The :guilabel:`Establish a New S3 Connection` guided setup appears.

 5. On the :guilabel:`Choose an AWS Region and Authentication Type` tab, do the following: